 Janicki Industries employees celebrated Christmas with an ugly Christmas sweater contest.
 And the winner is Tandra!

 Janicki Industries sent several teams to the Ski-2-Sea competition this year.
 Thank you to the many employees who competed in skiing, running, bicycling, paddling, and swimming.
 Thanks for your great team work and die-hard competitive spirits.

-The “Queen of the Skagit” was a stunning spectacle in Sedro-Woolley’s 4th of July, Loggerodeo Grand Parade this year, 2015.
+The “Queen of the Skagit” was a stunning spectacle in Sedro-Woolley’s 4th of July, Loggerodeo Grand Parade.
 This Janicki Industries-designed float, duplicating a steam-powered riverboat included passengers dressed in period costumes, a moving paddle wheel, and a live band.
 It was pulled by four 2,000 pound Belgian draft horses.
 We all hope everyone had a fun and safe 4th of July this year!